 Opposite of DraftKings, the WR depth will often run out quite quickly on Underdog.
 This is another important element of understanding how to implement the various strategies shown above.
 The Underdog market has learned that many of the most important players in fantasy football each year tend to be the middle tier WRs.
 That’s because they typically have the widest range of potential outcomes due to various forms of uncertainty revolving around them (youth, situation, target competition, etc).
 Years ago, we might have gotten discounts on these high upside players, but that is no longer the case on Underdog.
 We have to pay for the guys with the big ceilings, particularly at WR.

 In general, Underdog is the most efficient market in fantasy football today, but that doesn’t mean that we can’t be successful drafting there.
 It’s efficient, but we can also see lots of groupthink in the ADP and draft environments, so if we are able to effectively navigate that and employ our strategies effectively, we can still crush our drafts.

 Each Best Ball platform has slight, or sometimes major, differences in various aspects like scoring, roster size, ADP and opponent tendencies.
-As drafters, we need to understand these nuances of each individual site in order to ensure we are building the best possible teams for that specific site.
-Underdog Fantasy is the leader in the […]
+In drafting Best Ball teams, we need to understand the nuances of each individual site in order to ensure we are building the best possible teams for that specific site and contest.
+Underdog Fantasy […]

 The Ultimate Resource to CRUSH your Best Ball Drafts.